bakdata/quick-cli/commands.md

 **Optional:**

+* `--image-pull-secret`: A secret in a string format for pulling an image from a private registry
 * `--replicas`: Number of replicas
 * `--args`: CLI arguments of the application (broker and schema registry not required)
+* `--port`: The container port of the application
 * `--context`: Context of quick
 * `--debug`: Enable debug output